guilhermeferreira/lxt-test/problem_4/Readme.txt

 in the rules file.
 Basically, each language element has three methods:
  - tokenize() that performs the lexical analysis, breaking the input string into tokens recognized by the language;
- - parse() that performs the syntactic analysis of the tokesn, creating a parse- tree as result; and
+ - parse() that performs the syntactic analysis of the tokens, creating a parse- tree as result; and
- - execute() that performs the semantic analysis.
+ - evaluate() that performs the semantic analysis.
 Section 2.2 describes the C3L grammar.

 The other input is a file with a list of call records.
 Each line in this file